 We’re super excited to have the College of Nurses Aotearoa as a supporting organisation for this conference.

-If you’re a member of the College of College of Nurses Aotearoa get in touch with them to secure special pricing!
+If you’re a member of the College of College of Nurses Aotearoa get in touch with them to get a discount (code) on the current pricing.

 College of Nurses Aotearoa logo